Jozefhdez/touchtype.nvim/README.md

 :lua require("touchtype.game").start()
 ```

+### 🎮 How to play:
-- A floating window will appear with words to type.
+1. A beautiful centered floating window will appear with words to type
+2. Type the words exactly as shown - you'll see real-time feedback with colors
+3. Watch your live WPM and error count in the status bar
+4. When finished, view your detailed results
+5. Press `R` to play again or `q` to quit

+### ⌨️ Controls:
-- Type the words in the input line (second line).
+- **Typing**: Just start typing the displayed words
-- When you finish typing (matching the length of the target), the results window will appear.
-- If you want to restart use `:R`
+- **Restart**: `:R` - Quick restart for another round
-- Use `:q` to close the results window.
+- **Quit**: `:q` - Close the results window
+- **Backspace**: Fix mistakes as you type

+---

+## 🛠️ Roadmap

+- [ ] 🎨 Custom color themes and UI customization
+- [ ] 📈 Progress tracking and statistics history
+- [ ] 📖 Custom word lists and difficulty levels
+- [ ] ⏰ Configurable session length and game modes
+- [ ] 🏆 Achievement system and personal records
+- [ ] 📊 Visual progress graphs (monkeytype-style)

 ---